 - What do you consider a sponsored post?

-- Why won’t you run my post without the disclaimer?
+- Can you run a sponsored post without the disclaimer?

-- Why can’t you run my sponsored post for free?
+- Can you run my sponsored post for free?

-We always love hearing from people working on new products.
+The team always loves hearing from people working on new products.
 Perhaps your new product is the greatest thing since sliced bread.
-Regardless, the number one thing that keeps us from covering an innovative new product is usability.
+Keeping this in mind, the number one thing that keeps us from covering an innovative new product is usability.

 Is this useful to me when I plan my travels?
 Can I use this in every market I go to?
 Are there lots of markets covered?

-(That said, I love Kickstarters.
-I think there should be innovative travel gear.
+(That said, Kickstarters are great.
+There should be innovative travel gear.
 The problem with Kickstarter is these products usually fall under the “prototype” problem.
-Unless I can see how one actually holds up in real life, I’m probably not inclined in covering it.
+Unless I can see how one actually holds up in real life, we are probably not inclined to feature it.
 What happens if I write about your product and it never goes into production?
-Or if it falls apart after five seconds?
-That’s not a great recommendation to the people who read this blog.
-I really just don’t want anyone to waste $300 of their hard-earned dollars because of me.)
+Or if it falls apart after five seconds?)

-Besides, it’s not like I want to write [company name] and [product name] sucks.
-I don’t enjoy that.
-No one does.
+Besides, it’s not like anyone wants to write [company name] and [said product] sucks.
+No one enjoys that.